v-cakoll/docs.pl-pl/docs/framework/winforms/controls/how-to-add-items-to-windows-forms-domainupdown-controls-programmatically.md

      —lub—

-2. Użyj <xref:System.Windows.Forms.DomainUpDown.DomainUpDownItemCollection.Insert%2A> metody, aby wstawić element na liście w określonej pozycji.
+2. Użyj <xref:System.Windows.Forms.DomainUpDown.DomainUpDownItemCollection.Insert%2A> metodę, aby wstawić element do listy na określonej pozycji.

     ```vb
     ' Inserts an item at the third position in the list